 If you don’t yet have a profile on LinkedIn … even if you don’t plan to go back work for a few months, then you have to get started today.
 It will only take a few minutes to sort out the absolute basics, I promise.

 Taking care of the absolute basics is not enough.
 If you want to get recruited, first you need to get noticed.
-In order to get noticed – for the right reasons – I am sharing just five simple things you can do today that will help you make a bigger impact so that you attract the right opportunities to your profile.
+In order to get noticed – for the right reasons – I am sharing just five simple things you can do today that will help you make a bigger impact so that you attract the right opportunities to your profile, even if you’ve had a long career break.

 1 – Create an All Star profile